cjtu/spirl/_build/03_python/06/00_loops.md

 *Note*: Like when slicing, the end index is excluded from the range.
-Thsi way, if you specify a range from `(37, 42)`, there are `42-37 = 5` numbers in the range, as printed above.
+This way, if you specify a range from `(37, 42)`, there are `42-37 = 5` numbers in the range, as printed above.

 We can also change the spacing of the elements in our range by specifying a *third* argument to `range()`.